incognitochain/incognito-cli/README.md

    This function re-shields an already-been-deposited-to-sc transaction in case of prior failure.

 OPTIONS:
-   --privateKey value, -p value  a base58-encoded Incognito private key --evmTxHash value             the transaction hash on an EVM network (ETH/BSC) --evm value                   The EVM network (ETH or BSC) (default: "ETH") --tokenAddress value          ID of the token on ETH/BSC networks (default: "0x0000000000000000000000000000000000000000")
+   --privateKey value, -p value      a base58-encoded Incognito private key --evmTxHash value, --eTxID value  the transaction hash on an EVM network (ETH/BSC) --evm value                       The EVM network (ETH or BSC) (default: "ETH") --tokenAddress value              ID of the token on ETH/BSC networks (default: "0x0000000000000000000000000000000000000000")

 ```